ETSOO/com.etsoo.EasyPdf/README.md

 # Milestones
 - 2022/06/14 Start exploring PDF standards and code examples.
 - 2024/03/18 Kickoff reinventing the wheel with .NET 8 + AOT supports.
-- 2024/04/25 A simple layout with text and images is ready.
+- 2024/04/29 A simple layout with text and images is ready.

 # Quick example

-A console example to demonstrate the library:
+A console example to demonstrate the library with code and html parser generating same layout PDF files:

 [![](https://github.com/ETSOO/com.etsoo.EasyPdf/blob/master/example.png)](https://www.etsoo.com)